-The inventory of CSOs compiled during the WFD characterisation process shows that there is 1 known significant CSO within the catchment.
-CSOs are a possible source of the faecal contamination indicated by shellfish monitoring and therefore this CSO could possibly be affecting shellfish water quality in this shellfish area.
+The inventory of CSOs compiled during the WFD characterisation process shows that there are 21 known significant CSOs within the catchment.
+CSOs are a possible source of the faecal contamination indicated by shellfish monitoring.
+Therefore, they could possibly be affecting shellfish water quality in this shellfish area.